 Clinical Research Institute

-The CRI was initially developed with a generous gift from the Brown Foundation, a Houston-based organization that supports education, the arts, and community service.
-In alignment with the Brown Foundation's aims, the CRI enhances faculty development, serves as a hub for social work practice-based research, and supports collaborative work among students, faculty, and local communities, with a focus on mutual learning and mentorship.
-These objectives serve the School for Social Work's goal of fostering excellence in clinical practice through research.
+The CRI was initially developed with a generous gift from the Brown Foundation, a Houston-based organization that supports education, the arts and community service.
+In alignment with the Brown Foundation's aims, the CRI enhances faculty development, serves as a hub for social work practice-based research and supports collaborative work among students, faculty and local communities, with a focus on mutual learning and mentorship.
+These objectives serve Smith College School for Social Work's goal of fostering excellence in clinical practice through research.

 Supporting Research at the School for Social Work